 Potentially Disqualifying Crimes

 A conviction of any of the following crimes is potentially disqualifying.
-Offenses or convictions that are classified as less than a misdemeanor, such as violations or infractions, are not potentially disqualifying (see ORS 161.505 to 161.565).
+The list includes offenses that are crimes and are not intended to include offenses that are classified or treated as violations (see ORS 161.505 to 161.565).